Nicki French: 1994–1999: Career peak, Secrets and French Connection

 In 1994, French covered "Total Eclipse of the Heart", a song originally made famous by Bonnie Tyler.
 The song reached number 5 during a three-month chart run on the UK Singles Chart, selling over 250,000 (UK) copies in the process and earning a silver sales award.
 In the United States, the song reached number 2, spending six months on the Billboard Hot 100 chart and gaining gold certification from the RIAA.
 The single also reached number 1 in a number of countries – Japan, Canada, Spain and Brazil – as well as charting in Australia, Germany, Italy, Mexico, the Netherlands, Denmark and Norway.
 French sold in excess of 5 million copies.

 Her second single, "For All We Know", a cover version of the Carpenters' song, peaked at number 42 on the UK Singles Chart.
 French's debut album, Secrets, was released in 1995 and further singles from the album included "Is There Anybody Out There?", "Did You Ever Really Love Me?" and "Never in a Million Years".
-French was the record label's biggest artist before they went into liquidation.
+French was Mike Stock's Love This Records's biggest artist before it went into liquidation.
 Secrets sold over 50,000 copies in its first week of sale in the US.

 In 1997, French released French Revolution.
 The single "Te Amo" peaked at number 4 in Brazil.
 French Revolution achieved success in Japan and Taiwan but French was then dropped by her record label after management reconstructing.

 2000–present: Eurovision Song Contest and diversification

-At the 2000 Eurovision Song Contest, French represented the United Kingdom in the Eurovision Song Contest with "Don't Play That Song Again".
+At the 2000 Eurovision Song Contest, French represented the United Kingdom with "Don't Play That Song Again".
 The song was selected by the British public ahead of seven other finalists on radio and TV.
 French finished the contest in 16th place.
 The track entered at number 34 in the UK chart.

-French signed to Jim Steinman's Ravenous Records label for a short period in 2000, during which time she recorded "Lovers Again" and "Two Out of Three Ain't Bad", neither of which were ever commercially released.
+French signed to Jim Steinman's Ravenous Records label for a short period in 2000, during which time she recorded "Lovers Again" and "Two Out of Three Ain't Bad", neither of which was ever commercially released.

 In 2003, French was one of nine contestants on a special Eurovision edition of BBC Television's The Weakest Link.
-Joining Sonia, Lyn Paul, James Fox, Katie Boyle, Bobby Gee, Jessica Garlick, Katrina Leskanich and Jemini on the show hosted by Anne Robinson, French won the event and was declared 'The Strongest Link' raising £13,000 for cancer research, having lost her father to cancer in 1997.
+Joining Sonia, Lyn Paul, James Fox, Katie Boyle, Bobby Gee, Jessica Garlick, Katrina Leskanich and Jemini on the show hosted by Anne Robinson, French won the event and was declared 'The Strongest Link' raising £13,000 for Cancer Research, having lost her father to cancer in 1997.